Option Greeks for Futures Traders: Delta, Gamma, Theta, Vega, and the Risk Architecture of Premium Selling

 Rho becomes nearly irrelevant.
 In equity options, Rho matters because a change in interest rates changes the cost of holding the underlying stock and thus the option's fair value.
 In futures options, that carry is already embedded in the futures price.
 Rho doesn't go to zero, but for most short-to-medium-term futures strategies, it's a rounding error.

 Delta hedging is cleaner.
 If you're short a futures call and need to delta-hedge, you buy futures.
 There's no dividend adjustment, no borrow cost, no corporate action risk.
 You're just working with two directly related instruments in the same exchange ecosystem.
+The margining itself is different too — futures options use SPAN margin, a portfolio-based risk engine that offsets hedged positions far more efficiently than Reg-T equity margin.

 Volatility surface behavior is more macro-driven.
 Futures options IV spikes around inventory reports (crude, natural gas), government releases (USDA crop reports, FOMC), geopolitical events, and exchange settlement mechanics.
 The volatility events are different from earnings-driven equity vol spikes, but they're often more violent and more predictable in their timing.